J

 We are the Jewish Music Institute.
 We curate, educate and celebrate — bringing to life this rich seam in world culture.
 Our mission encompasses the music of the Jewish people wherever they are and wherever they have been, preserving and developing this great genre for the benefit of present and future generations.

-We are an independent arts organization, established in March 2000 at the SOAS, University of London.
+We are an independent arts organisation that began in 1983 and moved to our current home at SOAS, University of London in March 2000.
 JMI brings Jewish music to the mainstream British and international cultural arena for people of all ages, backgrounds and cultures.
+In recognition of the value if its work, JMI has been included in the Arts Council England National Portfolio since 2023

 44a Albert Road